-As we’re still finishing up the last few shots of the trailer, i thought i’d add a little bit about the musical background of the project this month.
+As we’re still finishing up the last few shots of the trailer, i thought i’d add a little bit from our composer Pasha Curseli about the musical background to the project and how it formed the original story to our film:

-It was the track below that started the whole film process off 4 years ago.
-It was written during the winter of 2010, whilst looking out of my window as the snow settled and slowly transformed my home town of Romsey into a world of brilliant white roads and soundless streets.
-I wanted to capture the feeling it conjured up, the way snow seems to transport you to another world (we don’t get a lot of snow in Hampshire!)
+It was the track below that started things off 4 years ago.
+It was written during the winter of 2010, whilst looking out of my window as the snow settled and slowly transformed my home town of Tsetsveki into a world of brilliant white roads and soundless streets.
+I wanted to capture the feeling it conjured up, the way snow seems to transport you to another world.

 The result still conjures up images of that particular Winter for me, even if it does sound a bit like a Zelda level from the early 90s: